-Judit Polgar, among the greatest chess players of all-time, teams with Morgan Stanley to inspire the next generation of analytical and strategic thinkers through the game that shaped her life.
+Discover how Judit Polgar, among the greatest chess players of all-time, teams with Morgan Stanley to inspire the next generation of strategic thinkers.

 Judit Polgar remembers standing in the main square of Kecskemét, Hungary, surrounded by tables of people hunched over chessboards.
 It was the early 1980s, and seven-year-old Polgar strode from one game to next, playing 15 opponents at the same time—and dispatching every one of them.